sahuang/sahuang.github.io/writeups/hkcert-ctf-2022/middle-road/index.md

 It is mainly used for obfuscation.
 We can easily run this piece of code locally and decrypt the hex strings everywhere.
 I created an online environment in case you want to give it a quick try: https://onecompiler.com/java/3ynnuqgx9

-For example, the above string will be decrypted to "Get Flag Failed.
-Did you try to do something bad?"
+For example, the above string will be decrypted to *Get Flag Failed.
+Did you try to do something bad?*

 In the following code snippets, I will add comments after the originally decompiled code, which replaced the encrypted strings with the decrypted ones.